JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 The header of the packet contains information that the routers need for packet switching (see above).

 ### Circuit Switching
 Packet switching with a built in direction for the data to travel; it has a physical route.
 Requires a dedicated channel to be established and held for the connection.
 Used for phone calls, as it same connection is held after the phone call is dropped.
+Since the communcations path is only between the two devices, it is more secure than packet switching.

 ### Network Performace
 Network traffic causes latency - packets build up in the switch / routers memory and take longer to arrive.
 Latency (delay), error rate (how many packets get lost) and bandwidth (speed of transfer - affected by the transmission medium, e.g. fibreoptic cable.) all affect network performance.